Making homemade marzipan candy carrots are one of the easiest things in the world to make.

 - Food coloring may be kneaded into the marzipan depending on your design needs.

-- For the carrots, orange and green were used.
+- For the carrots, orange and green gel food colors were used.

-- Once the marzipan is made, you’re now ready to color and shape your carrots.
+- Once the marzipan is made, you're now ready to color and shape the carrots (see the featured how-to video for instructions)

 - 1½ cups almond flour/meal homemade or store-bought